Table of Contents

 1. Average Cost Range

-The cost of OSHA 30 training online typically ranges between $150 and $300.
+The OSHA 30 cost typically ranges between $150 and $300.
 The price variation depends on several factors, including the course provider, additional features, and whether the course is taken by an individual or as part of a group.

 1. Factors Affecting Costs